• Skip to primary navigation

 Chocolate cake batter in a bowl.

-After that, pour the chocolate cake batter into the prepared pan and bake for 28-35 minutes or until a toothpick inserted in the center comes out clean.
+After that, pour the chocolate cake batter into the prepared pan and bake until a toothpick inserted in the center comes out clean.
 Remove from the oven and let the cake cool in the pan for 10 minutes before removing it from the pan and transferring to a wire cooling rack to cool completely.

 Chocolate in a bowl of heavy cream.